DoTheEvo/ansible-arch/README.md

 #### playbook_core.yml

-* arch update, equivalent of `pacman -Syu`
+* arch upgrade, equivalent of `pacman -Syu`
 * various packages gets installed<br>
   nano, micro, git, curl, wget, nnn, ncdu, htop, glances, iproute2, bind, borg, fuse, python-llfuse, python-pip, python-setuptools, python-pexpect,
 * install yay to have access to AUR
 * color is enabled in pacman.conf
-* noatime time is set in fstab to avoid unnecessary writes of relatime
+* noatime is set in fstab to avoid unnecessary writes of relatime
 * some services are installed and enabled
     * ssh - to access remotely
     * cronie - cron time scheduler